flowcommerce/solidus/SOLIDUS_FLOW.md

 * create catalog
 * create experiences in flow.io
-* create at least one distribution center in every expericence
+* create at least one distribution center in every experience
 * defined flow ENV variables, FLOW_API_KEY and FLOW_ORG

 ### Sync your catalog to and from Flow.io

-Products in solidus are automaticly refreshed from flow, but it is good practise to refresh all products at least once a week.
+Products in solidus are automatically refreshed from flow, but it is good practise to refresh all products at least once a week.

 Reason for that is that products in cache are refreshed only when they are in cart.